NetaScale/SCAL-UX/README.md

 It also provides a part of the Valutron Subsystem for UNIX-based Applications (or VSUA), a compatibility layer to allow some applications written to the POSIX standard to run as native processes.
-Most of the elements typically found in a Unix kernel will eventually be implemented instead in Valutron code.

-The VXK targets x86_64 PCs for now.
+The VXK targets only x86_64 PCs for now.